united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/datamodel/messages/_index.md

 For example this could be data you want to pre-process on your local node, and then put into another `_schema`.
+This data must not necessarily be JSON.

 ### Other

 All other schemas will be forwarded by bridges but ignored by any of our processors.

+This data must not necessarily be JSON.